Check out our latest list: The Best Portable Apps for Your Software Toolbox

 Free Download Manager splits files into several sections and downloads them simultaneously which usually results in resumable, faster downloads on spotty internet connections.

 Clean up: Wise Disk Cleaner, CCleaner Portable, BCUninstaller

 Disk cleaners are a dime a dozen but finding one that's portable, free and comes highly recommended is a bit of a tougher task.
 Since we last reviewed a bunch of them, we have kept an eye on Wise Disk Cleaner which comes recommended, CCleaner Portable is pretty good, too, since it bundles nothing and System Ninja is also worthy of consideration.

 Wise Disk Cleaner does the sort of basic things you'd expect from a disk cleaner - erases temporary files, history, cookies and auto-complete forms but also includes handy features like a "slim down" mode that removes excess junk from Windows installations like sample photos, videos, music and help files - stuff that you'll likely never use that's just taking up space.

+Meanwhile, Winamp Portable is a legacy app in this list but at just 2.7MB, it's not exactly going to take up a ton of space on your drive.
 Winamp was one of the most beloved music players during the pre-streaming era when Spotify and YouTube hadn't even been conceived.
-With this portable app, you’ll have playlists, support for plugins and skins, libraries, time markers and more.
+The portable app supports playlists, plugins and skins, time markers and more.

 A Dark Room Portable